JeremyConnor/PolkaMusic/README.md

 > For more information about the project check the website :link:[PolkaMusic](https://polkamusic.io), the current version of PolkaMusic.io hosts a fully functional streaming platform that will connect to the “Smart Streaming Platform (SSP)” WASM Module.

 ## Project Details

 **Architecture**

-As a first step, a “Smart Streaming Platform (SSP)” WASM Module will be created that will allows music entrepreneurs to be a part in the genesis of a brand new SSP microeconomy that rewards the artists and the respected content creators autonomously.
+As a first step, a “Smart Streaming Platform (SSP)” WASM Module will be created that will allow music entrepreneurs to be a part in the genesis of a brand new SSP microeconomy that rewards the artists and the respected content creators autonomously.
 While initializing the module, the SSP developer (initial admin) will be able to customize deployment parameters such as token name, initial balance, inflation setting, etc.

 ![Smart Streaming Platform (SSP) Module](sspM.png)

 **$SSP_Token** - When a Smart Streaming Platform initializes the SSP WASM Module, the platform can issue its own token that can be used for royalty payments, membership fee and internal governance.

 **Custom Inflation Logic** - In order to pay the artists in $SSP_Token, a daily reward pool must be created that results in inflation of $SSP_Token supply.

 **Smart Record Contracts (SRC)** - Artists can create Smart Record Contracts for each song, containing meta data such as song name, license and the wallet information of multiple stakeholders.